Aegir – Jotun Lord Of The Stormy Seas Revered And Feared By Norsemen

 In his 'Skáldskaparmál' (or 'language of poetry'), the second part of the Younger Edda, Snorri Sturluson says that Aegir lived with his sister-wife, Ran.
 The couple had two servants, Eldir and Fimafeng, and nine beautiful giantess daughters (the Wave Maidens) who wore veils and white robes.

-It was Odin who mated with them simultaneously to produce Heimdallr, who guarded the Asgard and illuminated the world.
 The nine daughters of Aegir were his foster mothers.
 Number nine was of great importance for ancient cultures and their beliefs.
+It was Odin who mated with them simultaneously to produce Heimdallr, who guarded Asgard and illuminated the world.

 There were nine muses, and Hydra, the mythological monster, had nine heads.
-During the Han Dynasty, cosmology was based on the number nine for a time very popular Sheol - "nine sources" - The Abode of the Dead.
-It was believed that Nine Unknown Men, were guardians of forbidden knowledge hidden from humanity.
-In Chinese beliefs, Phoenix was the nine-headed bird (“Jiu Feng”), a monster in Chinese mythology.
+During the Han Dynasty, cosmology was based on the number nine for a time prevalent Sheol - "nine sources" - The Abode of the Dead.
+It was believed that Nine Unknown Men were guardians of forbidden knowledge hidden from humanity.
+In Chinese beliefs, Phoenix was the nine-headed bird ("Jiu Feng"), a monster in Chinese mythology.

-There was a time when the Vikings, the masters of the sea, strongly believed in Njord, Aegir, and his wife, Ran.
-Njord was responsible for the sea in the vicinity of the shore, the wind off the sea, fishing, and trade.
+There was a time when the Vikings, the masters of the sea, believed in Njord, Aegir, and his wife, Ran.
+Njord was responsible for the sea near the shore, the wind off the sea, fishing, and trade.
 His duty was also to calm down dangerous storms created far out at sea by Aegir.

 Even if they were not her favorites, she wasn’t unfriendly.
 As at Odin’s Valhalla, the mead was served at will in the halls of the goddess Ran.